 Advance Reactor Technology

-Bechtel is TerraPower’s engineering, procurement, and construction partner on the first-of-a-kind Natrium Demonstration Project in Kemmerer, Wyoming.
-The project is a part of the U.S. Department of Energy’s Advanced Reactor Demonstration Program.
-With a sodium fast reactor, integrated energy storage and flexible power production, the Natrium technology offers carbon-free energy at a competitive cost and is ready to integrate seamlessly into electric grids with high levels of renewables.
+Bechtel is partnering with TerraPower on the first-of-a-kind Natrium plant in Kemmerer, Wyoming.
+The Natrium Reactor is a TerraPower & GE Vernova Hitachi Nuclear Energy Technology.
+The project is a part of the U.S. Department of Energy’s Advanced Reactor Demonstration Program (DOE Cooperative Agreement No. DE-NE0009054).
+With a sodium fast reactor, integrated energy storage and flexible power production, the Natrium plantoffers carbon-free energy at a competitive cost and is ready to integrate seamlessly into electric grids with high levels of renewables.
 Bechtel adds current and unmatched experience managing and executing large nuclear projects to the team.

 A Legacy of Excellence in Nuclear Power